Civic Coalition (party): History

 In October 2025, the ruling party Civic Platform and its two minor partners, Modern and Polish Initiative, announced their party plans to merge into a single party.
 The merger was planned to take place earlier in autumn of 2025, but it was delayed by negotiations between the regional branches of the merging parties.
 In October, it was announced that the national convention of the new party would take place on 25 October 2025.

 At the convention, the new logo and name of the party was revealed.
 The new party took the same logo and name as the Civic Coalition alliance created for the 2019 Polish parliamentary election.
-The main members of this coalition became Civic Plaform, Modern, Polish Initiative and the Greens.
+The main members of this coalition became Civic Platform, Modern, Polish Initiative and the Greens.
 Proposals to transform the Civic Coalition into a single party already appeared in 2019, but were never realized.
 All three parties are also to unite into a single parliamentary group.
 Political pundits described the unification as a greater concentration of power within the Civic Platform, the dominating party within the merger.

 The logo of both the party and coalition became a white and red heart, described as "the hallmark of KO parliamentarians".
 Some members of the coalition, such as the Greens, did not participate in the merger, opting to remain an independent party instead.
 Two days prior to the convention, Civic Platform, Modern and Polish Initiative declared that they recognize the "programmatic and identity autonomy" of the Greens.
 The political party Modern dissolved itself a day before the convention, on 24 October.
 Polish Initiative is to dissolve on 15 November.

-Civic Coaliton will start elections of its leadership within a month after the convention.
+Civic Coalition will start elections of its leadership within a month after the convention.
 The unification and leadership election process is set to conclude on 24 January 2026.
 The leadership is to be elected by all dues-paying members of the merged parties, which is estimated to be around 25,000 people.
 Civic Coalition held a convention on its political program on 26 October.
-The convention was closed off to the media; politicians of the Civic Coalition stated that the political program convention discussed "security, economic competitiveness, and nuclear energy", and that one of the party's postulates is the contruction of the Satellite Operations Center (Centrum Operacji Satelitarnych).
+The convention was closed off to the media; politicians of the Civic Coalition stated that the political program convention discussed "security, economic competitiveness, and nuclear energy", and that one of the party's postulates is the construction of the Satellite Operations Center (Centrum Operacji Satelitarnych).